|Math OER Zoom Room Textbook YouTube Distance Learning Tips|

 After the term is complete, please rate your LCC instructors on RateMyProfessors.
 Also, please use the class evaluation system in MyLane.

-You might be curious about LCC math success rates and how they change based on where students start.
-You can also see college-wide success rates and retention rates.
+You might be curious about LCC math success rates and how they change based on where students start in the pipeline.

 For instructor use are links to ExpressLane, PDF Join, Print Shop Pro, and Class Evaluation Setup.